adeetyeah/GithubSearchDemo/README.md

-This is a demo Android project which can take in any organization's name and provide it's 3 most starred repositories.
+This is a demo Android project which can take in any organization's name and lists all repositories based on their starts.
 Clicking on any of the shown repositories will launch a webview and display the repository's details.
 This is a great excercise to understand the use of AsyncTasks, RxAndroid(RxJava) and web views.

 Currently, there is no authentication for the user making the request to view an org's repositories.
 As a result of this, the network call maxes out at 60 requests/hour.